wheelercj/pm-md/README.md

 [sample result](samples/calendar%20API%20v1.md)

+You can also customize the output by creating a template.
+See the "custom templates" section below for more details.

 This app uses a JSON file exported from a Postman collection (choose the v2.1.0 export option).

 The result looks best when there is an example saved for each endpoint (after clicking "Send" in Postman, a "Save as Example" button appears).